metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

   + get player_door_index2 as remaining_door_index
   + if player_door_index2 == prize_door, return "win", else "lose"

-* function do Monty_Hall_Simulation:
+* run Monty_Hall_Simulation:
   + do Monty_Hall_Game up to num_iterations

-I've shown two functions above.
-In programming, it's often preferred to break a large problem into discrete smaller sub-problems, where solutions for each respective sub-problem can be fine-tuned.
+I've outlined pseudocode for two functions which loosely correspond to the `mhgame()` and `mhsim()` functions in the `montyhall` package.
+In programming, it's often preferred to break a large problem into discrete smaller sub-problems, wherein each sub-problem solution can be more easily fine-tuned.
 This reductionist approach can make debugging and [unit testing](https://en.wikipedia.org/wiki/Unit_testing) *a lot* easier, especially for large and multifaceted projects.
-Here, I've written a function to simulate a single game, and another to carry out a series of game iterations.
-Ultimately, I also wrapped the second function inot a third `getfw()` function, to derive win frequencies across simulations.
-Let's look at the final simulation function in greater detail below.
+With these conceptual formulations of the problem and code tasks, let's look how I tackled these in the simnulation code below.

 # The simulation code

 I've written 3 functions that allow us to rapidly complete Monty Hall Problem simulations while allowing for modification of various game conditions.
 First, the `mhgame()` function runs a single game or "game iteration."
 Second, `mhsim()` executes a series of game iterations that defines a simulation run, up to N = `niter` total game iterations, where every such series uses a single seed for reproducible randomization (more on that below).
 Finally, `getfw()` takes the output from `mhsim()`, a list of game outcome vectors (either "win" or "loss"), and returns a single vector of win fractions.

 Importantly, `mhsim()` [vectorizes](https://en.wikipedia.org/wiki/Automatic_vectorization) game simulations with `lapply()`.
 Vectorization is a great way to speed up repetitive tasks in coding, and can be crucial for especially memory-taxing or large problems.
 The `lapply()` function is a member of the `apply` [family](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/lapply) of R functions, which have been specialized for different varieties of vectorization tasks.
 Some other useful ways of speeding up your code can include parallelization of tasks with [multithreading](https://en.wikipedia.org/wiki/Thread_(computing)#Multithreading).
 However, note that some parallelization solutions aren't strictly replicable and often require one or several additional dependencies.
-It's important to tailor the complexity a solution to that of its problem and avoid premature- or over-optimization.
-For our purposes, running thousands of Monty Hall simulations isn't memory intensive, and our operations below will all complete in about a minute or less.
+It's important to tailor the complexity a solution to that of its problem, and thus avoid premature or excessive optimization.
+For our purposes, running tens of thousands of Monty Hall simulations isn't memory intensive, and our operations below will all complete in about a minute or less.

 The arguments `niter` and `seed` in `mhsim()` should be considered for each run.
 The `niter` argument specifies the number of game iterations to simulate, while setting `seed` specifies the value passed to `set.seed()`.
 Setting the seed allows for *exact replication* of run results with the same seed, an important component for operations implementing randomness.
 As already mentioned, the simulation assumes random player selection in stage 2 and occasional random door selection by Monty in stage 3.
 I've also allowed for the player decision to switch to be modified from "always" (100% of games) to some frequency between 0 and 1.
 I implemented randomization with the `sample()` R function.

-To show how `mhgame()` completes the above pseudocode tasks, let's break down the steps of each game iteration.
+To show how `mhgame()` delivers on the pseudocode tasks above, I'll describe how it breaks the game into discrete component steps.
 First, the index of the prize door is specified.

 ```
 which.prize <- sample(doorseq, nprize)